 The Top 10 Cyber Security Statistics and Facts

 - The first ever computer virus was called “The Creeper.”

-- 79% of organizations will be affected by cybercrime this year.
+- 79% of organizations were expected to be affected by cybercrime in 2019.

 - A malicious hacking attack occurs every 39 seconds.

 - Routers and connected cameras account for 90% of attacked devices.

 - Usernames such as “Root” and “admin” must be avoided, as well as passwords that duplicate the username or are a variation of it.

 - 2016’s Yahoo data breach compromised 3 billion accounts.

 - The average cost per lost record is $148.